PedroMagar/MISA-O/README.md

 | 0000 |RRA         | Rotate Register Address (addr)         |

 ## Reference Implementation
-The reference implementation (located at "/design/misa-o_ref.sv") is not made to be performant, optimal or even synthesizable; its main purpose is to be simple to interpret while also serving as a playground to test the ISA instructions.
+The reference implementation (located at "/design/misa-o_ref.sv") is not made to be performant, efficient, optimal or even synthesizable; its main purpose is to be simple to interpret while also serving as a playground to test the ISA instructions.

 ### How to run
 To run you must have installed icarus verilog (iverilog) and GTKWAVE, open terminal on "/scripts", from there execute the scripts in it.

 #### Scripts
 - misa-o_b.sh: Build script, utilized to see if the project is currently building.
-- misa-o_r.sh: Build & Runner script, utilized to run the test and to see the results and manually validate the behaviour.
+- misa-o_r.sh: Build & Run script, utilized to run the test and to see the results in GTKWAVE, there you can visualize the behaviour.

 #### Dependencies
 - Icarus Verilog (iverilog).